 8. It is not imperative to be fluent in Spanish to visit

 I hardly know any Spanish and I had a blast!
 Not a lot of people speak English (especially in Medellin) but a fair amount of them do.
 People in Colombia are very helpful and most of them are patient enough to see you awkwardly act out words.
 Carry a piece of paper and pen if you must (this was handy for me when I had to ask around for Transmilenio route numbers in Bogota - the Transmilienio staff spoke no English).

-I will recommend a week of language-learning app Duolingo though.
+I will recommend signing up to Babbel to learn a few basics before you go.
 Practice basic words that will help you get around.

 9. Go with an appetite

 There are plenty of international food options available in Colombia but please do try the local cuisine.
 Try the Ajiaco (a Bogota staple soup made with chicken, three varieties of potatoes, and Colombian herbs), Cazuela de Fríjoles (red bean stew), Arepa (a flatbread made of ground maize dough or cooked flour), Empanada ( a popular street food made by folding dough or bread with meat or cheese stuffing) and if you dare, Mondongo (soup made from diced tripe slow-cooked with vegetables).

 For some guideance on what to eat, join a food tour, private gastronomic tour or beer tour.

 10. Haggling is accepted

 This is true for certain means of transportation like taxis off-the-road and (especially) street vendors.
 I bought a necklace from a street vendor for $10COP.
 He quoted $50COP to start with.
 Ha!
 Look out for them on the streets of Bogota and Parque Lleras in Medellin.
 And remember to definitely haggle when buying sombreros in Cartagena!